 You may be entitled to make compensation claims if there was a delay in diagnosis and treatment, or your gallbladder surgery was negligently done causing you to suffer some form of injury or bile duct complications.
 If there was gallbladder surgical negligence, you may be able to claim compensation by making gallstone Surgery Claims.

 An individual can also make an operation gone wrong claim if he or a loved one suffered complications after gallbladder removal due to surgeon negligence.

 For instance, the surgeon may cut the common hepatic duct, the common bile duct causing complications for the patient meaning that the patient may require a more complicated reconstructive surgery known as a Roux-en-Y-jejunostomy to correct.

 In such cases, the individual can claim compensation for gall bladder negligence.
 Our Gallstones and the Bile Duct Medical Negligence Solicitors are ever ready to provide expert legal advice and representation for such a person having done so for several clients over the years.

-Despite being a fairly low risk procedure, there have been cases of gallbladder negligence before, during or after gallbladder operation which can cause complications for the patient.
-One of the most common being bile duct injury during surgery.
+One of the most common complication as a result of negligence is bile duct injury during surgery.
 This could lead to infection which may spread to the liver causing further problems for the patient.